Heracles inexpectatus: Description

 The largest known species of Psittaciformes, which comprises the modern parrots and cockatoos, it is estimated to have been around one meter in height, with a body mass of seven kilograms, and presumed to have been flightless, terrestrial and perhaps arboreal.
 Island gigantism has been observed in other orders of birds, especially in New Zealand and Fiji, but this species exceeds the proportions of any extant or fossil species of the parrot order.
-The previously known record for size was the arboreal and nocturnal Strigops habroptilus, the kakapo of modern New Zealand.
+The previously known record for size was the arboreal and nocturnal Strigops habroptilus, the kākāpō of modern New Zealand.

 The fossilised tarsi were deposited in a rich and mixed assemblage of animal remains, including other large species of Aves such as the moa, anatids and an eagle, the bones of which are usually fragmented.
 The type material of Heracles inexpectatus is the longest evidence obtained at the site, which rarely produces fossil longer than 100 millimeters.
 The time of deposition is determined as sixteen to nineteen million years ago, in an area associated with a freshwater lacustrine system, in wet forest dominated by cycad, palm and casuarina species, along with a diverse array of other avian fauna.
 The species appears to have occupied a niche in the region's ecology, unfilled by mammals, that favoured the insular gigantism exhibited by some other avian species of the region.